 Services Description Level 2021 Service Adjustment Fleet Acquisitions and Disposal Work with departments to identify fleet requirements and purchase assets based on requirements and life cycle analysis.
 Manages all vehicles and equipment that are ready for disposal, including auction. within the lifecycle.
 N/A Vehicle and Equipment Preventative Maintenance Conduct scheduled maintenance on vehicles and equipment so that they are available for operations and ensure the maximum life expectancy of the assets.
-N/A Parts and Equipment Support maintenance operations by purchasing, maintaining, and inventory of parts, safety equipment, and tools.
-The County has available stock of equipment and supplies on hand.
-N/A Fueling Services Provide fueling services for all County vehicles and heavy equipment.
+N/A Parts and Equipment Support maintenance operations by purchasing, maintaining, and inventory of parts, safety equipment, and tools. · · · · · · · · · · · · · · · · · · · N/A Fueling Services Provide fueling services for all County vehicles and heavy equipment.
 The department provides fuel cards that are billed monthly.
 The department provides central fueling stations that operate 24hrs.
 Fuel is available on demand during operating hours.
 N/A Fleet leasing Manage the leasing of vehicles for department operations and ensuring those vehicles are in a state of good repair once the lease expires. identify needs and provide leasing N/A Fabrication Provide custom fabrication and welding services on fleet and equipment.
 Fabrication services are also provided at transfer stations and other corporate properties.
+N/A

-Staff will assess requirements for fabrication services and provide service as required.
-N/A vehicle and equipment outside of scheduled Departments will be provided with timely service and an estimate of time and cost to repair equipment or vehicle.
-N/A Inspect all County commercial vehicles (one ton and up).
-All vehicles in the inventory are inspected once per year.
-N/A Inspect and test pumping apparatus on the County's fire services fleet.
+On Demand Maintenance Departments will be provided with timely service and an estimate of time and cost to repair equipment or vehicle.
+N/A · · · · · All vehicles in the inventory are inspected once per year.
+N/A Pump testing for fire fleet Inspect and test pumping apparatus on the County's fire services fleet.
 All apparatus are tested once per year.
 N/A